 Named after the deer which visited the springs for water and salt, Sairme Wellness Resort is located in a mountainous subtropical area of Baghdati Municipality, by far the largest greenery among the European and South Caucasian resorts (60 ha), 950 meters above the sea level and south of Kutaisi.

-Sairme has been known since the 1890s for its mineral springs, althought the development of tourist infraestructures did not began until a few years ago.
+Sairme has been known since the 1890s for its mineral springs, although the development of tourist infrastructure did not began until a few years ago.

-Beyond the healing qualities of its 6 mineral springs, Baghdati Municipality is also well known for its wines, with no less than 20 traditional wineries, and for its hilly surroundings, with several kilometers of marked paths trails to explore hiking or by bycicle.
+Beyond the healing qualities of its 6 mineral springs, Baghdati Municipality is also well known for its wines, with no less than 20 traditional wineries, and for its hilly surroundings, with several kilometres of marked paths trails to explore hiking or by bicycle.

 Sairme Mineral Waters are one of the most popular in Georgia, being bottled and distributed - sparkling and still - since 1950s